Emergency care

 Stroke care

-A stroke can be a devastating, life-threatening event, and it always requires immediate medical attention.
+A stroke can be a life-threatening event, and it always requires immediate medical attention.
 In fact, time is the most critical element when treating a stroke to achieve the best possible recovery.

-Because of this, our emergency room provides rapid-response stroke treatment, including:
+Our ER provides rapid-response stroke treatment, including:

 - Advanced stroke care available 24/7